MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 ## Reliability

 A reliable web application is one that is both resilient and available.
 Resiliency is the ability of the system to recover from failures and continue to function.
 The goal of resiliency is to return the application to a fully functioning state after a failure occurs.
 Availability is a measure of whether your users can access your web application when they need to.
-You should use the retry and circuit-breaker patterns as critical first steps toward improving application reliability.
+You should use the Retry and Circuit Breaker patterns as critical first steps toward improving application reliability.
 These design patterns introduce self-healing qualities and help your application maximize the reliability features of the cloud.
 Here are our reliability recommendations.

-### Use the retry pattern
+### Use the Retry pattern

-The retry pattern is a technique for handling temporary service interruptions.
+The Retry pattern is a technique for handling temporary service interruptions.
 These temporary service interruptions are known as *transient faults*.
 They're transient because they typically resolve themselves in a few seconds.
 In the cloud, the leading causes of transient faults are service throttling, dynamic load distribution, and network connectivity.
-The retry pattern handles transient faults by resending failed requests to the service.
+The Retry pattern handles transient faults by resending failed requests to the service.
 You can configure the amount of time between retries and how many retries to attempt before throwing an exception.

-*Simulate the retry pattern:* You can simulate the retry pattern in the reference implementation.
-For instructions, see [Simulate the retry pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#retry-pattern).
+*Simulate the Retry pattern:* You can simulate the Retry pattern in the reference implementation.
+For instructions, see [Simulate the Retry pattern](https://github.com/Azure/reliable-web-app-pattern-dotnet/blob/main/simulate-patterns.md#retry-pattern).

-If your code already uses the retry pattern, you should update your code to use the retry mechanisms available in Azure services and client SDKs.
-If your application doesn't have a retry pattern, you should add one based on the following guidance.
+If your code already uses the Retry pattern, you should update your code to use the retry mechanisms available in Azure services and client SDKs.
+If your application doesn't have a Retry pattern, you should add one based on the following guidance.
 For more information, see:

 - [Transient fault handling](/azure/architecture/best-practices/transient-faults)
 - [Retry pattern](/azure/architecture/patterns/retry)

 **Try the Azure service and client SDKs first.** Most Azure services and client SDKs have a built-in retry mechanism.
 You should use the built-in retry mechanism for Azure services to expedite the implementation.
 For more information, see [Azure service retry guidance](/azure/architecture/best-practices/retry-service-specific).

-*Reference implementation:* The reference implementation uses the connection resiliency mechanism in Entity Framework Core to apply the retry pattern in requests to Azure SQL Database.
+*Reference implementation:* The reference implementation uses the connection resiliency mechanism in Entity Framework Core to apply the Retry pattern in requests to Azure SQL Database.
 For more information, see:

 - [SQL Database using Entity Framework Core](/azure/architecture/best-practices/retry-service-specific#sql-database-using-entity-framework-core)
 - [Connection Resiliency in Entity Framework Core](/ef/core/miscellaneous/connection-resiliency)